laurenceandrews/london-zoo-scraper/README.md

     ```
    This will create `quizlet_format.txt`, ready for Quizlet import.

-## 🧪 Testing
-To ensure the scraper and converter scripts run smoothly, you can test them individually:
-- **Scraper**: Run `python scraper.py` to test data scraping.
-- **Converter**: Run `python converter.py` after scraping to ensure data converts correctly into flashcard format.

 ## 📝 Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for new features, improvements, or bug fixes.